lsst-sitcom/sitcomtn-084/index.rst

   :width: 700px

 Figure 6.
 Statistics on slopes in `mm/s`

+We conclude that on this dataset, the slopes of x and y positions as a function of time are all compatible with 0

 ..
 See the `reStructuredText Style Guide <https://developer.lsst.io/restructuredtext/style.html>`__ to learn how to create sections, links, images, tables, equations, and more.